Bohemian Flats

 Bohemian Flats Park is a park in Minneapolis, Minnesota, United States on the west bank of the Mississippi River near the Washington Avenue Bridge and next to the University of Minnesota campus.

 The area, once known as Little Bohemia, was the site of a shanty town as Minneapolis was incorporated in 1867.
 European immigrants seeking employment in the city or at the mills at the nearby St. Anthony Falls settled there.
+The city of Minneapolis gradually dismantled the settlement starting in the 1910s and 20s.

 The former housing structures and historic buildings no longer remain.
 The park is managed by the Minneapolis Park and Recreation Board as part of the Mississippi Gorge Regional Park, and it lies within the Mississippi National River Recreation Area.

 History

 Immigrant groups

 The area known as "Bohemian Flats" was so named because a high percentage of the population came from Central Europe; the majority of the families occupying the area were Slovaks, Swedes, Czechs (Bohemians), and Germans.
 The census of 1900 shows the demographics of the area.
 Despite the name, the people who lived in Bohemian Flats were mostly Slovaks.
 A predominantly Bohemian community, from what is now the Czech Republic, lived in the Upper Levee in St. Paul before moving to the neighborhood around West 7th Street, where the Czech-Slovak Protective Society (CSPS) Hall still stands at the corner of Michigan Street.
 The Bohemians were followed by Italian immigrants to the Upper Levee.
 Many of these families moved to neighborhoods around West 7th Street and Payne Avenue, but Italian communities continued to occupy the Upper Levee and Swede Hollow until the houses were razed by the city in the 1950s.